joeschmo/joebot2/README.md

 ```
 This will run joebot2 with the default configurations specified in <code>Config.hs</code>

-Changing the configuration is relatively simple:
+Changing the configuration is relatively simple (note the underscore before the field name):
 ```haskell
 {-# LANGUAGE OverloadedStrings #-}
 import Config